EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 ## Mapping GENI Concepts to K8s

-A K8s service corresponds fairly closely to a GENI Slice.
+For those familiar with [GENI](http://www.geni.net/) (others can skip to the [next section](#navigating-the-edgenet-portal)), a K8s service corresponds fairly closely to a GENI Slice.
 The major difference is one of perspective: a GENI Slice is defined in terms of the operator’s perspective (it is a bag to which the developer attaches resources) rather than from the developer’s (a service is